eladorpBG/ML_assignment3/README.md

 **ch11.ipynb** - Original code, evaluated using macro AUC.

 **revised_ch11.ipynb** - Revised code.
 Includes another hidden layer and different number of neurons in hidden each layer.
 Evaluated using macro AUC.

+**Keras_ch11.ipynb** - Same architecture as "revised_ch11", implemented in Keras.
+Evaluated using macro AUC.